adamjimenez/shiftlib/README.md

-ShiftLib: CMS and templating system
+#ShiftLib: PHP framework and templating system for use with GenieAdmin
 --

+ShiftLib is a iightweight PHP framework that provides routing and API access for [GenieAdmin](https://genieadmin.com/).

+### Get started
 Copy files to your web root.

 Configure your database in `_inc/config.php`